rowcased/rowcased.github.io/codewars.md

 <h2 id="moderator"><br>4.
 Site Moderator</h2>

-One of the greatest features of Codewars is that it is mostly maintained by an unofficial network of moderators (power-users) that have earned site privileges through earning honor points.
+Codewars a maintained by its own members.
+An unofficial network of power-users with full site privileges.
 However, members that abuse their authority can be banned.
 On any given day I may take part in a variety of activities to help maintain the site and improve its overall quality.

 * answer questions on the dashboard
 * address suggestions made for kata